Varshitha1004/Exercise1/README.md

 Compile and run the Main class.
 Observe that when the temperature is updated in the weather station, all registered display units show the updated temperature.
 After removing an observer, that display unit will no longer receive updates.
-Use Case 2: Image Compression using Strategy Pattern
+Image Compression using Strategy Pattern
 Description:
 This project demonstrates the implementation of the Strategy Design Pattern.
 The system simulates an image storage application that can compress images using different compression algorithms (JPEG, PNG).
 The compression strategy can be changed at runtime.